rohit-pardasani/Butterfly_NCE_Segmentation/README.md

 For training unsupervised NCE all 6499 images from train set have been used.

 ## For Segmentation, contours were created as in .csv files.
-The dataset can be found in Segmentend Dataset
+The images, contours and masks can be found in Segmented Dataset

 **Training Set:** 100 images from the original Train set of 6499 were used.
 Contours are available in .csv file.
 Names of files were retained.